 - to personalize suggestions

 Horizon is capable of handling production-like concerns such as:

 - serving and handling datasets with high-dimensional data and thousands of feature types.

 19) Reinforcement learning in Image Processing:

-Image Processing is a constantly involving field, with the new advancements in Image recognition systems, AI & ML libraries like OpenCV is in great advancement and in greater demand.
+Image Processing is a constantly involving field, with the new advancements in Image recognition systems, AI & ML libraries like OpenCV are in great advancement and in greater demand.

 OpenCV is a library of programming functions mainly aimed at real-time computer vision, that relies on the Reinforcement Learning algorithm for constant improvement and development with the help of the trial-n-error method.

-If you want to learn more about Reinforcement learning in details have a look at “23 BEST BOOKS TO LEARN REINFORCEMENT LEARNING FOR BEGINNERS TO PROFESSIONAL”
+If you want to learn more about Reinforcement learning in detail have a look at “23 BEST BOOKS TO LEARN REINFORCEMENT LEARNING FOR BEGINNERS TO PROFESSIONAL”